ArticulatedControl17/truck_master/README.md

 * Nothing happens when pressing the controller?
     - This might be a variety of issues,
     - Echo rostopics to see where the issue is.

         `rostopic echo joy`

         `rostopic echo man_drive`

         `rostopic echo dead_mans_switch`

         `rostopic echo master_drive`

     - Double check `export ROS_***` commands above
     - Check what the controller you are trying to use is called.
         * Unplug controller
         * `ls /dev/input`
         * Plug in the controller
         * `ls /dev/input`
-        * If the controller is not recognized as "js0", but as something else, for example "js1", you need to start master.launch with the argument `gamepad_input:="/dev/input/js1"`
+        * If the controller is not recognized as "js0", but as something else, for example "js1", you need to start master.launch like this:

-            Like so: `roslaunch truck_master master.launch gamepad_input:="/dev/input/js1"`
+            `roslaunch truck_master master.launch gamepad_input:="/dev/input/js1"`

     - No data is being published on "error"
         - make sure there is a visible tag ;)